lincbrain/linc-docs/docs/neuroglancer.md

 Once you have your data chunked correctly, you can load the Zarr dataset into Neuroglancer.
 Typically, you will:

+## 2.1 Start Local Neuroglancer Server
-1. Start Neuroglancer (either locally or on a server).
+1. Start Neuroglancer.
 2. Open Neuroglancer in a browser.
 3. Load Zarr if it presents locally  `load zarr:///example.path.zarr`

+## 2.2 Start Neuroglancer on lincbrain
+1. Find the dataset you want to visualize
+2. Under `Open With` button, select Neuroglancer

 ## 3. Rename the channel dimension from `c'` to `c^`